RahulMarathe94/Fall-2018-ECE-478-578-Robotics1-TurtleBot_Project2/README.md

 Bot can be controlled by publishing to ROS topics

 ### Node1:
-####Servos
+#### Servos
-responsible for motion: subscribes to a topic /Lines: and moves the robot arm servos
+Responsible for motion: subscribes to a topic /Lines: and moves the robot arm servos

 ### Node2:
 #### Record:
-responsible for speech recognition, Recording Audio Input , subscribes to topic /Start_Recording
+Responsible for speech recognition, Recording Audio Input , subscribes to topic /Start_Recording

 ### Node3:
 #### Dialogflow :
-responsible for speech synthesis, subscribes to topic /filename which is the audio input file for detecting intents
+Responsible for speech synthesis, subscribes to topic /filename which is the audio input file for detecting intents

 ### Node 4:
 #### Polly